Four Cornerstones of Educational Philosophy

 A cornerstone of Franklin’s educational philosophy

-The course formats, admissions policies, and support services enhance educational opportunity and include multiple physical locations, online learning, flexible scheduling, maximized transfer of college credit, affordable tuition, rolling admissions, and class-section accommodation.
+The course formats, admissions policies, and support services enhance educational opportunity and include multiple physical locations, online learning, flexible scheduling, maximized transfer of college credit, affordable tuition, rolling admission, and class-section accommodation.

-For on campus classes, the University offers instruction at our Main Campus in downtown Columbus, Ohio, at three suburban locations, at two regional locations in Beavercreek, Ohio and Indianapolis offering convenience for those who may work or live in nearby communities.
+For on campus classes, the University offers instruction at our Main Campus in downtown Columbus, Ohio, at three suburban locations, and at a regional location in Beavercreek, Ohio offering convenience for those who may work or live in nearby communities.

 Online education has shown explosive growth in the last ten years, and Franklin has met and measured the challenges brought on by this growth.